Uploading Artwork Files

 Other File Submission Methods

 Yes, you may email your files to us.
-However, we’d like to encourage you to use the Send a File tools on our website, which has been designed to effortlessly transfer large files.
+However, we’d like to encourage you to use the Submit A File tools on our website, which has been designed to effortlessly transfer large files.

 We believe you’ll find the file submission tools on our website much more reliable and efficient than email.
 If you send your files via email, you may be subjected to a file size limit imposed by your Internet service provider.
 Your Internet service provider may limit the size of email attachments you are allowed to send through their system, which may result in large graphic files being undelivered.

-Yes, we’ll gladly accept your files on CD or DVD.
+Yes, we’ll gladly accept your files on USB, CD or DVD.
 Sometimes you just need to “get out of the office,” and we always enjoy the opportunity to visit with you face-to-face.
-So while our website’s Send a File tool will easily transfer very large files, those same files will travel just as well on a CD or DVD if you prefer to bring them to us in person.
+So while our website’s Submit tool will easily transfer very large files, those same files will travel just as well on a USB, CD or DVD if you prefer to bring them to us in person.